 Strength training helps you build muscular strength and power and correct imbalances, enabling you to run more efficiently.
 It can also help prevent injuries, allowing you to train consistently, which is the key to progress.

-Be sure to include strength training into your plan twice a week to assure you’ll reap all of the benefits.
+Be sure to include strength training into your plan twice a week to ensure you’ll reap all of the benefits.

 #3: Follow a Training Plan

-Inspired to step up to the half marathon or set a new PR?
-Check out our half marathon training tips here!
+Inspired to step up to the half marathon or set a new personal record or time goal?
+Check out our very own Marathon Handbook half marathon plan database to pick out a plan based on your level that will get you to that finish line!

 As a analyst I must protest.
 Using average here is highly misleading.
 Your data is heavily skewed towards the speedier end of things because there is such a variance in the top performances and most common times.
 I would highly recommend using median time here as I suspect it is much slower.
 If you plot a histogram of the data set used it should reveal this quite nicely.
 The peak (ie the median) should be to the right of your average time.
 I only say this because that average time for men is way faster than I can currently run!